Is your AI compliant?

 Before you ask.

 Our AI just makes recommendations.
-Do we still need this?
+Are we in scope?

-How is this different from Credo AI, Holistic AI, or OneTrust?
+How is this different from Credo AI or OneTrust?

 ADMT Risk Scan